4 takeaways from Super Tuesday

 Voting went pretty much as expected on the most expansive election day of the primaries.
 Both President Biden and former President Donald Trump dominated across the country and are all but assured of a rematch against each other, however unpopular it may be with voters.

-It's still unclear what Trump's opponent Nikki Haley is going to do.
-Late Tuesday night, Haley's team put out a statement that did not hint at her future, only that "there remains a large block of Republican primary voters who are expressing deep concerns about Donald Trump" and called on the party to address those concerns.
+That is even more certain in the morning light, as Nikki Haley prepares to suspend her campaign for president.
+On Tuesday, in the wake of the results, her campaign released a statement cautioning "there remains a large block of Republican primary voters who are expressing deep concerns about Donald Trump" and called on the party to address those concerns.
+Haley is expected to speak to that in a speech near Charleston, S.C., Wednesday morning.

 But, in a GOP primary, there aren't enough of those voters, and Trump could clinch the GOP nomination as soon as next Tuesday.